kurtshuler/homelab-docs/docs/proxmox-setup.md

 The latest Ventoy installers are at https://sourceforge.net/projects/ventoy/files/.

 {: .important }
->Ventoy USB can be **created** in Linux or Windows only.
-For Mac, use Parallels Windows VM or Linux VM.
+>Ventoy USB can be created in Linux or Windows only.
+For **Mac**, use Parallels Windows VM or Linux VM.
 >
 > **After** you have created the Ventoy USB, you can **copy files to it** using your Mac or PC.